-Lord Tytos's comely mistress was a commonborn woman, the daughter of a candlemaker.
+Tytos Lannister's second mistress was a lowborn woman, the daughter of a candlemaker.
+Her name is unknown.

-Tytos soon began seating her beside him in the hall and showering her with gifts and honors, even asking her views on matters of state.
-She helped herself to Tytos's deceased wife's jewels and clothes.
-She also began ordering about the household knights, dismissed servants and sat in attendance when Tytos was absent.
-She grew so influential that it was said about Lannisport that any man who wished for his petition to be heard should kneel before her and speak loudly to her lap … for Lord Tytos's ear was between his lady's legs.
+Tytos began seating his second mistress beside him in the hall, and showering her with gifts and honors, even asking her views on matters of rule in the westerlands.
+The mistress helped herself to the jewels and clothes of Tytos's deceased wife, Jeyne.
+She also began ordering about household knights, dismissed servants, and sat in attendance when Tytos was absent.

 A Dance with Dragons

-Just prior to making her own walk of atonement, Cersei Lannister recalls hearing stories from the mouths of washerwomen and guardsmen who had witnessed her grandfather's mistress's walk.
+Just prior to making her own walk of atonement, Cersei Lannister recalls hearing stories from the mouths of washerwomen and guardsmen who had witnessed the walk of her grandfather Tytos's mistress.
 They spoke of how the woman wept and begged, of how she desperately clung to all her garments when she was commanded to disrobe, her futile efforts to cover her breasts and her sex with her hands as she hobbled barefoot and naked through the streets to exile.
-Cersei thinks to herself that if Ser Kevan Lannister and the High Sparrow thought that it would be the same with her, they were very much mistaken.
+Cersei thinks her uncle, Ser Kevan Lannister, and the High Sparrow are mistaken if they believe it will be the same with her.